qtronic/fmusdk/README.md

 ## License

-The FMU SDK is provided by QTronic under the [BSD 2-Clause License](LICENSE.md).
+The FMU SDK is provided by Synopsys under the [BSD 2-Clause License](LICENSE.md).

 The following additional tools are distributed with the FMU SDK under their respective licenses: